solita/solita.github.com/_posts/2012-11-15-formal-methods.md

 ### Why it matters ###

 1.
-Serious study of this dry and heavyweight subject will develop your analytical skills.
+Serious study of this dry and heavyweight stuff will develop your analytical skills.
 If you want to be good at analyzing and solving logical problems, there is no shortcut.
 Flipping through a proof is not the same as actually understanding it.